Showing 1 - 10 of 293 results

 Four Key Practices from Scripture and Psychology

-Racism complicates our relationships, even when we reject it and seek to walk a better path.
-In this book, four experts in psychology and social work present a Scripturally-grounded model for building and deepening cross-race relationships.
-These insights and practices will help Christians grow in Christlikeness and follow his example.
+Race complicates our relationships, even when we reject racism and seek to walk a better path together.
+How can we get our thinking—and our conversations—unstuck from entrenched patterns?
+In this book, four experts in psychology and social work present a model for how to build and deepen the cross-race relationships we want.

 • The Myth of Equality: Uncovering the Roots of Injustice and Privilege, By Ken Wytsma